tobegit3hub/seagull/docs/2014-10-12-access-docker-remote-api.md

 Here's the official website of docker document, <https://docs.docker.com/reference/api/docker_remote_api/>.

-You may know about the deatil of docker remote API.
+You may know about the detail of docker remote API.
 But how to use it?
 Actually there're two ways which are unix socket and HTTP port.

 ## Unix Socket Remote API